brian-watkins/elmer/README.md

 See `Elmer.Http.Stub` for the full list of builder functions.
 (With more on the way ...)

-Once an `HttpResponseStub` has been created, you can use the `Elmer.Http.serve` function along with `Elmer.Platform.Command.use` to override `Http.send` from [elm-lang/http](http://package.elm-lang.org/packages/elm-lang/http/1.0.0/) during a portion of your test.
+Once an `HttpResponseStub` has been created, you can use the `Elmer.Http.serve` function along with `Elmer.Platform.use` to override `Http.send` from [elm-lang/http](http://package.elm-lang.org/packages/elm-lang/http/1.0.0/) during your test.
 When your application code calls `Http.send`, the request will be checked against the provided stubs and if a match occurs, the given response will be returned.